brandur/org/drafts/elegant-apis.md

 },
 ```

 Note that the `patternProperties` keyword allows us to match on a schema based on the name of a property in an object, and `additionalProperties` set to `false` dictates that properties that are not in the `properties` object or defined in `patternProperties` are not valid.
-Re-running again we get the following:
+Re-running again we see that all the property names we defined are okay:

 ```
 validate-schema -d -s meta.json schema.json